 Elly Proudlock is a counsel in Wilmer Cutler Pickering Hale and Dorr LLP's UK investigations and criminal litigation practice.
 She focuses on white-collar crime and financial services enforcement.
 She acts in SFO and FCA investigations, representing companies and individuals facing allegations of fraud, bribery and corruption, insider dealing and market manipulation.
 Ms Proudlock also has experience of defending criminal cartel cases, having been part of the team that successfully defended the first contested Office of Fair Trading prosecution under the Enterprise Act 2002.

-Ms Proudlock represented a client in the Libor investigation and has clients in the ongoing SFO investigations into Barclays (payments to Qatar), ENRC (alleged corruption in Africa) and G4S.
-She was previously part of the team advising Vincent Tchenguiz, who was criminally investigated by the SFO in relation to the collapse of Kaupthing Bank.
-The investigation was formally discontinued in June 2012.
+Ms Proudlock represented a client in the Libor investigation and has clients in the ongoing SFO investigations into Barclays (payments to Qatar), ENRC (alleged corruption in Africa) and Serco.

 Strategic Research Sponsor of the ABA Section of International Law